lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

   <circle class="circle-svg__circle circle-svg__circle--stroked circle-svg__circle--production circle-svg__circle--stroke-length circle-svg__circle--stroke-length-short" cx="50" cy="50" r="45"/>
 </svg>

-The initial state of `stroke-dashoffset: 75` doesn't change much, but it does provide the starting point for our CSS animation, which will move between `75` and `280`.
+The values `75` and `280` will provide the start and end points for our CSS animation.

 ## Calculating dash array and offset values